MuhammadUmarInamMughal/QuizApp/README.md

 # QuizApp
-this is the repository we will be working on group member Ali mehmood project name not confirmed yet
+this is the repository we will be working on, group member Ali mehmood, Sheraz Ahmed project name is QuizApp